NOTE This tutorial contains content from two different documents. It still needs to be harmonized.

 APIs, which you’ve already seen some of in the synopses

 above.
-Functions you’re already used to like take
+Functions you’re already used to like take, drop, break,

 Reading through the Data.ByteString and Data.Text API documentation will provide an exhaustive list of available functions.